Roger Steinmann: WIN=WIN

-Renewed Theater Activities
+RUTHLESS - the tragic Survival of Ruth Madoff

+Since 2021, Steinmann was in the works of the semi-biographical 'One-Lada-Trauma' about Ruth Madoff, the wife of 62 years of Bernie Madoff, the infamous USD 65 billion Wall Street ponzi fraudster.
+Her husband in jail for life, and her sons Mark and Andrew having died, one by suicide, the other by accelerated cancer - Ruth's is now all alone and destitute, as gone is her glamorous New York jet-set life.
+Is Ruth Madoff innocent - or guilty as complicit?
+Steinmann adapted the German original Teufelskreis into English as Ruthless; he produced and directed it with Emily Swain to the London world premiere on June 3, 2025, with a run through 29 June.

+Further theater activities

-In 2020/21, Steinmann modernized his 1986-stage play Achtung-Fertig-Los! anew as NUME THEATER MIT EM SUNNTIGSBSUECH (and in the High German version as NUR THEATER MIT DEM SONNTAGSBESUCH).
-To this 11-person-farce comedy, an entirely new second and third act was added.
+In 2020/21, Steinmann actualized his 1986-stage play Achtung-Fertig-Los! anew in Swiss-German as Nume Theater mit em Sunnigsbsuech, and in high German as Nur Theater mit dem Sonntagsbesuch.
+Notably, he created an entire new development within the second act leading to a new ending of this eleven-character farce-comedy.

-Two original plays followed: the crime comedy WENN DER DRILLING MIT DER ZWILLING (only in German to date) and the One-Lady drama THE DIARY OF RUTH MADOFF based on its German-texted original DAS TAGEBUCH DER RUTH MADOFF (all working titles to date).

-The Madoff-play is in preparation for a world premiere for the 2023/24 theater season, either in the German-speaking territories, or, in the English adaptation, in the United States.
-Steinmann will serve as director and producer/co-producer.
+Since 2023, Steinmann authored Wenn der Drilling mit der Zwilling, a humorous, Agatha Christie-Witness for the Prosecution-styled crime-comedy, and as well the 'one-man satire' w. w.
+Steinzeit, and its English adaption w. w.
+Stone Age, about the near dystopian future of our digitized world.

 Other activities

 1981: Steinmann concluded his education at the Swiss Business School in Zurich.

 1983: Steinmann invented an automatic bottle stopper; patented in 1985.

-1983: Steinmann prevailed in the German TV-quiz show ‘Alles oder Nichts’ and won DM 10'000.
+1983: Steinmann prevailed in the German TV-quiz show ‘Alles oder Nichts’, winning 10'000.

 1984: Steinmann founded the Rotsch AG, a joint-stock company, to market his invention.
 At that time, he was 22 years old and became the youngest president ever of such an entity in Switzerland.
 He sold that entity in 1996.

 1986: Steinmann started distributing greeting cards, partly of own designing, in Switzerland but as well in Europe and throughout the world.
-His products were among the most luxurious cards on the market.
+His products were among the most luxurious on the market.

-1995: Steinmann founded the film production company SUNSET International AG, a joint-stock film production company, among others of the current PhonY.
+1995: Steinmann founded the film production company SUNSET International AG, a joint-stock film production company.

+2009: At his home of choice in Phuket, Steinmann opened the four star boutique hotel Oasis Villa what he manages at the side.

+2022: Steinmann founded the theater production company WIN WIN Productions AG.

-2022: Steinmann's life in his home of choice Phuket was aired in Europe's largest TV-station RTL in three installments within the popular docu-series Die Alltagskämpfer.
+2022: Steinmann's every day life in Phuket was aired in Europe's largest TV-station RTL in three installments within the popular German docu-series Die Alltagskämpfer.

+Steinmann speaks eight languages: his original Swiss-German, German, French, English and Spanish, and has basic knowledge in Portuguese, Italian, and Thai.